brianglass/anastasis/files/friday_matins.md

 Of the Mother of God.
 A different Irmos.

-\[Like the Youths in the furnace, we offer you the hymn of the Bodiless Powers, and singing in praise we say, Â‘Bless the Lord, all you works of the LordÂ’.\]
+\[Like the Youths in the furnace, we offer you the hymn of the Bodiless Powers, and singing in praise we say, ‘Bless the Lord, all you works of the Lord’.\]

-Appease the compassionate God and Word, O Mother of God, on behalf of those why cry in faith, Â‘Bless the Lord, all you works of the LordÂ’.
+Appease the compassionate God and Word, O Mother of God, on behalf of those why cry in faith, ‘Bless the Lord, all you works of the Lord’.

-We who are fixed fast in a deep of offences and have your intercession as cleansing, Mother of God, cry, Â‘Bless the Lord, all you works of the LordÂ’.
+We who are fixed fast in a deep of offences and have your intercession as cleansing, Mother of God, cry, ‘Bless the Lord, all you works of the Lord’.

-Having you as refuge, support and protection in trouble, we all cry, Â‘Bless the Lord, all you works of the LordÂ’.
+Having you as refuge, support and protection in trouble, we all cry, ‘Bless the Lord, all you works of the Lord’.

-A mist of fearful waves troubles me, and so I hasten to the harbour of your intercession crying out, Â‘Bless the Lord, all you works of the LordÂ’.
+A mist of fearful waves troubles me, and so I hasten to the harbour of your intercession crying out, ‘Bless the Lord, all you works of the Lord’.

 ****